hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 select * from client where name = ?;
 ```

-Later on &mdash; and before the query is actually executed &mdash; the parameter is bound by *applying* the value `Anne Smith` to the query.
+Later on for the second query &mdash; and before the query is actually executed &mdash; the parameter is bound by *applying* the value `Anne Smith` to the query.

 The key point here is that the query optimization happens when the query is submitted to the database engine.
-In the first, case the optimizer knows what `name` is compared against exactly.
-In the second case, it doesn't because the exact parameter value will be applied later, when the optimization and execution plan selection already took place.
+In the first, case the optimizer knows exactly what the column `name` is compared against.
+In the second case it doesn't, because the actual parameter value will be applied later, when the optimization and execution plan selection already took place.

-When the optimizer doesn't know the exact value, then there's no much optimization that can be done in this respect.
+When the optimizer doesn't know the exact parameter value, then there's no much optimization that can be done in this respect.
 On the flip side, when the exact parameter values are known at optimization time, there's a variety of options available: histograms can be inspected to obtain more precise selectivities for predicates, partial indexes become available to use by the execution plan, table partitions and tablespaces can be fixed immediately, etc. Providing specific values to the optimizer is particularly useful in access and filtering predicates, such as the ones included in the `WHERE` clause.

 So, you would ask, should we use literals in all the queries all the time?
 Not so fast.